rzsgrt/Spoken-Language-Identification/readme.md

 Spoken Language Identification
-_
+-

 Dataset = https://www.kaggle.com/toponowicz/spoken-language-identification

-----Disclaimer----
 <br>
-Next things to do: use other deep learning architecture
+Next things to do:
+*use other deep learning architecture
+*add more processing (remove dead freq)

 Note:use Pickle file for easier load data